TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/ad.md

 ---

-## **13. What kind of company culture do you prefer?**What environment do you prefer?
+## 13. What kind of company culture do you prefer?What environment do you prefer?

-**I prefer a culture that encourages learning, teamwork, and open communication.
+I prefer a culture that encourages learning, teamwork, and open communication.
 A collaborative environment where people help each other grow is ideal for me.
 I prefer a supportive environment where I can learn from experienced developers, ask questions freely, and grow step by step.**

+ii)Talk about your dream company.

+My dream company is one where I can learn continuously, collaborate with talented engineers, and contribute to meaningful backend projects.
+I value a supportive, growth-oriented environment more than a specific brand name.

 ---